Gnosder/Gaming/GM Stuff/GM TIps.md

     Tip: Don't roll for initiative.
 Determine surprise.
 Intiative works in the following order: Ambusher > Panic > Players(and allies) > Adversaries = Neutral.
 Let PCs act mostly freely.
 Default to Left > Right.

+## Tip: Fail by Five

+    Source: Angry GM, DnD 3.5

+    Tip: Create tension and fumble mechanics on certain checks by implementing a "fail by five" rule where as something beyond "failure" happens when you roll 5 or less than the DC.

+    Example: While making a climb check characters fall if they fail by 5 or more.

+    Tension is good.
+Fumbles are good.
+Stakes are Good.